helious/snaptest/README.md

 0.0.5 - Fixed state inheritance issue.
 0.0.4 - Fixed a bug with new height option.
 0.0.3 - Added support for a new height config option.
-0.0.2 - Fixed a bug when no states exist in snaptest.config.
+0.0.2 - Fixed a bug when no states exist in snaptest.json.
 0.0.1 - Initial release.
 ```